mggg-states/LA-shapefiles/README.md

 * `GOV19pR2`: votes for republican candidate Patrick Live Wire Landry in the 2019 Gubernatorial jungle primary
 * `GOV19pR3`: votes for republican candidate Eddie Rispone in the 2019 Gubernatorial jungle primary
 * `GOV19R`: votes for republican candidate Eddie Rispone in the 2019 Gubernatorial general election
-* `LG19D`: votes for democratic candidate Willie Jones in the 2019 Lieutenant governor general election
+* `LG19D`: votes for democratic candidate Willie Jones in the 2019 Lieutenant governor election (primary, but no general necessary)
-* `LG19R`: votes for republican candidate William Billy Nungesser in the 2019 Lieutenant governor general election
+* `LG19R`: votes for republican candidate William Billy Nungesser in the 2019 Lieutenant governor election (primary, but no general necessary)
-* `SOS15D`: votes for democratic candidate Chris Tyson in the 2015 Secretary of State general election
+* `SOS15D`: votes for democratic candidate Chris Tyson in the 2015 Secretary of State election (primary, but no general necessary)
-* `SOS15R`: votes for republican candidate Tom Schedler in the 2015 Secretary of State general election
+* `SOS15R`: votes for republican candidate Tom Schedler in the 2015 Secretary of State election (primary, but no general necessary)
 * `SOS19D`: votes for democratic candidate "Gwen" Collins-Greenup in the 2019 Secretary of State general election
 * `SOS19R`: votes for republican candidate Kyle Ardoin in the 2019 Secretary of State general election
 * `TRE15pR1`: votes for republican candidate John Kennedy in the 2015 Treasurer jungle primary